 Nick Copeland is a systems engineer at Fidelis for 9 years, following them through DLP, Cybersecurity, Endpoint and Deception Technologies.
 Nick has worked on a wide range of deployments and solutions of the product including pre-sales, post-sales, installation, customisation and occasional engagements as Network SME for Incident Response.

 Previous experience includes over 26 years in the networking arena and Unix systems administration, covering switch, router, firewall, IPS, load balancing and currently with APT solutions.
 Nick holds a BSc hons in Computer Systems and Microelectronics from Queen Mary College, University of London.

-This workshop focuses on Deception as an accurate solution to detect infected assets inside the organization while reducing the overhead on the security team and proactively gathering information about the attackers.
+This whiteboard session focuses on Deception as an accurate technology to detect infected assets inside the organization while reducing the overhead on the security team and proactively gathering information about the attackers.
 Current prevention solutions do not provide 100% prevention capabilities.
 On the other hand, detection solutions trigger too many events and false positive which the security team can’t manage.

-In this workshop you will learn more about
+In this whiteboard session you will learn more about

 Gerald Pernack is an RSA Archer eGRC Solutions Consultant in the EMEA region.
 He has been helping customers to implement their business requirements in RSA Archer for more than eight years now, with a focus on optimizing and automating GRC programs to provide the maximum possible value to the business.

 Before joining RSA, Gerald was an IT Security Presales Consultant at McAfee.
 His technical background helps him to map IT requirements to business requirements and has made him a key player in the Cyber Risk Quantification initiatives at RSA Archer.